Last updated on July 5th, 2023

-All trails are well marked.
+All trails are well marked and absolutely safe in all meanings of this word.
 It is easy to find the beginning and end of each trail on the maps.me map.
 Most of them are parts of the Primorska Planinarska Transverzala (PPT) mountain route with a length of 197 km.
 PPT route (so you have an idea what it is) runs through Dinaric Alps across the limestone ranges and grassy meadows along the sea coast from Herceg Novi to Bar.

 So all these walking trails are interesting one-day routes that you can walk in several hours.
 Most of them are great for any season, even for winter travel in Montenegro.
 Just make sure you don’t walk right after the rain.
 And remember that in the off-season, all restaurants by the beach will be closed.

 And almost all of them are great for nonhikers, families with kids, elder people, and anyone else who enjoys walks.

 When we lived in Montenegro and when we revisit, we rent a car through a local agent to drive around.
 If you plan to rent a car too, you can get to one of these trails pretty much from anywhere where you are based or just add them to the itinerary when moving down the coast on a road trip.

 If you don’t have a car, use a cab or local transport.
 Also, you can walk to the beginning of one of these trails depending on where you stay.
 They are all nearby main towns and cities on the Montenegro coast.

 If you need more information on where and how to hire a car, see my guide to renting a car in Montenegro.

 Easy Walking Paths in Montenegro Along the Sea Coast